abilandz/NAT3054/Lecture_4/remote.md

 ... list of files ...

 # List the content of your home directory on remote computer,
-# and redirect it to a file on your local computer:
+# and redirect the output to a file on your local computer:
 $ ssh ga45mof@nidoqueen.ktas.ph.tum.de 'ls -al' > someFile.log
 ga45mof@nidoqueen.ktas.ph.tum.de's password: